Scholastic Standing Review

-While on academic probation, students must consult with their advisers regularly, curtail extracurricular activities (including employment), and attend class regularly.
-Removal from probation depends on academic performance in the following term, including grades and progress in the major.
-Once on probation, in order to be removed from it, we are generally looking for a semester GPA, cumulative GPA, and major GPA of 2.0+ along with no D’s, F’s, or W’s in engineering related courses.
+While on academic probation, students must consult with their advisors regularly, curtail extracurricular activities (including employment), and attend class regularly.
+Removal from probation depends on academic performance in the upcoming term, including grades and progress in the major.
+In order to be removed from academic probation, we are generally looking for a semester GPA, cumulative GPA, and major GPA of 2.0+ along with no D’s, F’s, or W’s in engineering related courses.
 That does not mean that you cannot drop a class.
 It is always better to drop a class than to fail it.

 - the cumulative GPA is less than 2.0, or

 - the major GPA is less than 2.0,